Carla Anderson Hills: U.S. Trade Representative

 Hills served as U.S. Trade Representative in the George H. W. Bush administration from 1989 to 1993.
 She was under pressure to implement the 1988 Omnibus Foreign Trade and Competitiveness Act to go after countries that were considered to be trading unfairly with the U.S. The New York Times called Section 301 of the Act her “crowbar”, which enabled the U.S. to impose tariffs as high as 100%.
 She initially went after Japan, Brazil and India, although the Bush administration later decided Japan had changed its ways.

 An advocate of free trade, she was the primary U.S. negotiator of the North American Free Trade Agreement (NAFTA).
 In 2000, Hills was awarded the Mexican Order of the Aztec Eagle (La Orden Mexicana del Aguila Azteca), which is the highest honor awarded to non-citizens by the Mexican government.
 In fact, it was the first time Mexican-Americans were awarded this award since November 12, 1990 when the union leader, Cesar Chavez, received it.

 President George H.W.
 Bush's administration's priority was to hammer out the General Agreement on Tariffs and Trade (GATT) in the Uruguay Round, where Hills was known as a strong negotiator.
 “Delegations from 97 countries [sought] ways to notch down everyone’s tariffs and remove other obstacles to trade.”
 “The 97 signatories to GATT account for two-thirds of the $3 trillion in merchandise traded each year.
 Since the original agreement in 1947, GATT has been altered six times...” but, “after the last GATT revision – the Tokyo Round, which started in 1976 – many American industries were outclassed by others”.

 Post-government career

 Since 1993, she has worked as a consultant and a public speaker through Hills & Company International Consultants, which merged with Dentons Global Advisors ASG in 2022.
 Carla stepped down from Time Warner, Inc. with Ted Turner in 2006.
 She now serves on international advisory boards for American International Group, The Coca-Cola Company, Gilead Sciences, Inc., J.P.
 Morgan Chase and Rolls-Royce as well as the board of the U.S.-China Business Council.

 In 2008, Yale University granted her an honorary degree.
 She has also received honorary degrees from other institutions.

 She was one of the founders of the Forum for International Policy where she is a trustee.

+In 2020, Hills, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 In July 2022, Hills helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.